-- Can be contributed by INSARAG classified teams and teams undergoing INSARAG classifications; or their respective National Focal Points. - All contributions must be cleared by respective Focal Points. - Only available as soft copies online (INSARAG.org)

-- 1. These items still belong to the Guidelines and must be endorsed by ISG - 2.
-Only available as soft copies online (INSARAG.org) - 3.
-Content will be reviewed when necessary
+- 1. Can be contributed by INSARAG Classified Teams and Teams undergoing Classification through their respective National Operational Focal Points - 2.
+Specific contributions must be cleared by the related INSARAG Working Group - 3.
+Can also be contributed by INSARAG Working Group - 1.
+These items still belong to the Guidelines and must be endorsed by ISG. - 2.
+Only available as soft copies online in INSARAG.org. - 3.
+Content will be reviewed when necessary.

-Introduction to the International USAR Response Cycle
+Appendix 2: Introduction to the International USAR Response Cycle a.
+Preparedness